APPENDIX A: BY-LAWS OF THE ASSOCIATION

 The business of the Association shall be conducted according to Robert’s Rule of Order except when otherwise specified in these by-laws or by the by-laws of ACES.

-ARTICLE VII- AMENDMENTS
+ARTICLE VIII- AMENDMENTS

 Section 1: Proposing Amendments